Capacity of Finite-State Channels with Delayed Feedback: Notation and Preliminaries

 The following theorem presents the Bellman equation in the context of the formulation defined above.
-The Bellman equation provides a sufficient condition for determining whether a given average reward is optimal. \begin{theorem}[Bellman equation, \cite{Arapos93_average_cose_survey}] If a scalar $\rho\in\mathbb{R}$ and a bounded function $h:\mathcal{Z}\rightarrow\mathbb{R}$ satisfy
+For MDP problems, this equation provides a sufficient condition for determining whether a given average reward is optimal. \begin{theorem}[Bellman equation, \cite{Arapos93_average_cose_survey}] If a scalar $\rho\in\mathbb{R}$ and a bounded function $h:\mathcal{Z}\rightarrow\mathbb{R}$ satisfy

 then $\rho=\rho^{*}$. \end{theorem}